In a Nutshell

 Here’s why: The United℠ Business Card could save you money when you fly for business.

-New card members can earn 50,000 bonus miles after spending $5,000 on purchases during the first 3 months after opening the account.
-The card also comes with a $0 introductory annual fee for the first year, then $99.
+New card members can earn 75,000 bonus miles after spending $5,000 on purchases during the first 3 months after opening the account.
+The card also comes with $0 Intro Annual Fee for the First Year, then $99 annual fee.

 If you have a personal Chase United credit card, you’ll also earn 5,000 bonus miles on each business card anniversary.